1.4 Designed Experiments

 - All subjects experienced both treatments.
 The order of treatments was randomly assigned so there were no differences between the treatment groups.
 Random assignment eliminates the problem of lurking variables.

 - Subjects will clearly know whether they can smell flowers or not, so subjects cannot be blinded in this study.
-Researchers timing the mazes can be blinded, though.
+Researchers timing the mazes can be blinded.
 The researcher who is observing a subject will not know which mask is being worn.

 More Experimental Design